Coronavirus Response Fund

 - Elderly (aged 65 and over)

-- People with disabilities and/or underlying health difficulties
+- Disabled people or have underlying health difficulties

 - Homeless people

 The work that a grant will support has to directly relate to challenges emerging from the Coronavirus outbreak.
 The following activities will be a priority for this grant programme:

 - Direct and immediate practical support for people at risk of harm